Att vara Per Gessle

 Att vara Per Gessle (ISBN 91-0-011200-3) – (Being Per Gessle) is a book, written by Swedish journalist Sven Lindström about Swedish pop-rock singer/songwriter and Roxette co-founder Per Gessle in 2007.
 The book is written in Swedish and contains a CD with 7 or 9 songs, depending on the issue of the book.
 The book was released on 30 October 2007 in Sweden only.

 The first issue of 8,000 copies includes a CD with 9 songs, while the second issue of 22,000 copies contains a CD with 7 songs.
-The songs are demo versions of well-known Gessle's solo songs and those recorded by Roxette.
+The songs are demo versions of well-known Gessle solo songs and those recorded by Roxette.